 Smart structures have shown that digitalization can cut energy consumption by about 15% by using real-time data to improve operational efficiency.
 Smart lighting and thermostats use predictive technology to envisage the needs of the user and creates a connected system where energy wastage is reduced.

 The biggest industry that stands to benefit the most by adopting smart technologies would be the energy suppliers.
 The use of smart technologies such as smart sensors and data analytics not only decreases production costs but also helps in predicting equipment failures thereby improving the health and safety of workers.

-The use of smart solutions is set to help save millions in the long run and is now a key enabler in the transition to a low-carbon energy system.
-It enables the end-user to break down traditional boundaries between demand and supply and creates a much-needed interconnected energy system which efficient and cost-effective.
+At Middle East Energy, find out how the use of smart solutions is set to help save millions in the long run and is now a key enabler in the transition to a low-carbon energy system.

 The first and immediate effect of digitalisation is cost optimisation and cost savings.
 Middle East Energy provides you with the necessary tools to understand how you can use digital transformation initiatives to bring in efficiencies and utilise existing resources better.

 Energy efficiency is changing and new digital technologies are enabling greater control, optimisation, and analytics.
 Understand how digitalisation offers the potential to increase energy efficiency through technologies that gather and analyse data before making changes to the physical environment.